Wasappli/WAAppRouting/README.md

                             			forRoute:@"list/*"];
 ```

-Finally set the navigation controller as the root controller
+Finally set the navigation controller as the root controller:

 ```objc
 self.window.rootViewController = navigationController;
 ```

-You can now use it and open the app with
+You can now use it and open the app with:

 ```objc
 [self application:(UIApplication *)self openURL:[NSURL URLWithString:@"appscheme://list"] sourceApplication:nil annotation:nil];
 ```

-Do not forget to use the router!
+Don't forget to use the router!

 ```objc
 - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation {